CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 1.2 Install a template site for the exercise.

-This workshop will use the [Clean starter kit for Umbraco](https://our.umbraco.com/packages/starter-kits/clean-starter-kit/).
-This is a great starting point, and will let us focus on the docker integration while giving us a great site to work with.
+This workshop will use the [standard starter kit for Umbraco](https://www.nuget.org/packages/Umbraco.TheStarterKit).
+This is a great starting point, and will let us focus on the docker integration while giving us a great site to work with, as well as a content structure which is suited to a headless API.

-**Action:** Run the following command to install the Clean starter kit.
+**Action:** Run the following command to install the Umbraco starter kit.

-    dotnet add UmbWeb package Clean
+    dotnet add package Umbraco.TheStarterKit

 **Action:** Run the website by issuing the following command.
 This will start the website using Kestrel, and connect to the database server in the container.